Welcome to St. Matthew Lutheran Church

 We trace our faith back to the very beginning when God created the heavens and earth and first fellowshiped with Adam and Eve in the Garden of Eden.
 From the first promise of a Savior in Genesis 3:15 to the Word becoming flesh - we begin to see how much God loved us, and Jesus ' sacrifice on the cross and His resurrection confirms both our hope and our future.
 We are the people of God - gathered together, fed and formed in His Divine Service of us and sent forth to love our neighbor.

-If you want to know what we believe, teach, and confess about God and His Word, you may refer to our confessions contained in the Book of Concord, especially the Small Catechism (the word catechism means 'to echo back' speaking of the nature of learning the truths of God through repetition) which teaches the Faith through the explanation of the Ten Commandments, the Apostle's Creed, the Lord's Prayer, Baptism, the Lord's Supper, and Confession and Absolution. http://bookofconcord.org/whatisalutheran.php
+If you want to know what we believe, teach, and confess about God and His Word, you may refer to our confessions contained in the Book of Concord.
+A good place to start in the Book of Concord is the Small Catechism (the word catechism means 'to echo back' speaking of the nature of learning the truths of God through repetition) which teaches the Faith through the explanation of the Ten Commandments, the Apostle's Creed, the Lord's Prayer, Baptism, the Lord's Supper, and Confession and Absolution.

 We Welcome YOU to join us for worship!